Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 sdl.renderpresent();
 ```

-&nbsp;&nbsp;&nbsp;And with that the screen should pop up as all black but with our little image at 10,10 on the screen.
+&nbsp;&nbsp;&nbsp;With that the screen should pop up as all black but with our little image at 10,10 on the screen.
-But of course you could probably tell by the test image it is setup so we can use it as a mini tileset so lets add that functionality in now.
+But of course you could probably tell by the test image it is setup so we can use it as a mini tileset.
+So lets add that functionality in now.
-Lets add a private Map with ints as the key and a Vector of Rects.
+First to add a private Map with int as the key and a Vector of Rect.
-We will also want a couple public functions.
+Next we will also want a couple public functions.

 ```C++
 std::map<int, std::vector<Rect>> _tilesetdefinition;